leo4stem/leo4stem.github.io/_posts/2022-12-23-Obtain-NAEP-Data-by-Using-API.md

 `url<-'https://www.nationsreportcard.gov/Dataservice/GetAdhocData.aspx?type=sigacrossjuris&subject=mathematics&grade=8&subscale=MRPCM&variable=GENDER&jurisdiction=NP&stattype=MN%3AMN&Year=2015,2013'`

-The following is the full code, which I write to download the NAEP data in national level and state level math and reading performance for Grade 4 and 8 during the period from 1996 to 2022.
+The following is the full code, which I write to download the NAEP data about math and reading performance in national level and state level for Grade 4 and 8 during the period from 1996 to 2022.

     library(RSelenium)